Introduction

 Time taken: 2-3 hours for the trek and 10 minutes for the walk from the Yamunotri temple.

-Highlights: the natural thermal spring itself and snow-capped Himalayan peaks.
+Highlights: The natural thermal spring itself and snow-capped Himalayan peaks.

 Divya Shila: A Holy Rock For Darshan